priyajotgill2003/Sampling/README.md

 List of tasks:

- -Download the dataset
+ - Download the dataset

- -Convert it into balanced dataset
+ - Convert it into balanced dataset

- -Create 5 samples
+ - Create 5 samples

- -Apply 5 different sampling techniques on five different ML models
+ - Apply 5 different sampling techniques on five different ML models

 Discussion: